MiroMuro/The-bookinator-backend/README.md

 - React frontend integration
 - MongoDB for database operations
 - Mongoose for MongoDB data modeling
-- GraphQL for efficient data fetching
+- GraphQL for efficient data fetching and manipulation
 - ESLint and Prettier for coherent code

 ## Installation